gz/autoperf/README.md

 # Installation

 autoperf is known to work with Ubuntu 18.04 on Skylake and IvyBridge/SandyBridge architectures.
-Other architectures should work too, but may not work right out of the box.
-Please file a bug request.
-Currently we require `perf` from the Linux project and a few other libraries that can be installed using:
+All Intel architectures should work
+- please file a bug request if they don't. autoperf builds on `perf` from the Linux project and a few other libraries that can be installed using:

 ```
 $ sudo apt-get install likwid cpuid hwloc numactl util-linux
 ```

-To run some sample analysis scripts, you'll need these python3 libraries:
+To run the example analysis scripts, you'll need these python3 libraries:
 ```
 $ pip3 install ascii_graph matplotlib pandas
 ```